 In 1985 Minister Green migrated to Brooklyn, New York where she was untied in Holy Matrimony to the late Bishop Samuel Green 11; a union which lasted for nineteen years.
 While raising a family of three sons (Samuel 111, Paul and Joshua), and one daughter (Jasmin), Cynthia supported her husband tremendously as he built the Gospel Tabernacle Network of ministries under the leadership and direction of God.
 She worked as secretary of The Gospel Tabernacle Church Organization from 1988 to present and as Sunday School Director for the 2314 Snyder branch from 1992 until 2003.
 She is also an ardent bible teacher.

 The ministry of Helps best describes this woman of God who is able to work in any and many capacity of the ministry including delivering motivational sermons.
 Presently, along with helping to continue the legacy of her late husband, Bishop Samuel Green 11, she has started in 1999 the GTC Food Pantry where food bags are distributed to over one hundred families from the community on Saturday mornings.
-She is now working on partnering with the Dress for Success Organization to do clothing distribution as well.
 Since September 2009 Minister Green has volunteered to be the minister-in-charge of the 725 Franklin Avenue ministry, which is re-establishing itself in the Crown Heights section of Brooklyn.
-In 2011 she has started the Prospect Heights Intercessory Prayer line from 6:00-8:00am daily.
+In 2011 she has started the Prospect Heights Intercessory Prayer line 9:30 am from Mondays to Saturdays

 Minister Green has traveled to wherever the Gospel Tabernacle network of ministry is located, England, Jamaica, St. Lucia, Dominican Republic, and in 2008 led a delegation of eighteen to visit Israel and Egypt.
 She holds a three year certificate in General Bible knowledge from the Alpha Bible School, Oregon, and plans to continue her formal Biblical studies in the near future.
 Her fervent fasting and prayer is for a Holy Ghost revival in the Borough of Brooklyn.
 Her motto of life is found in St. Luke 17:10, “Doing my duties as God’s Servant”.